 “Patrick is the real deal.
 A true triple threat.
 He writes, sings, plays...and it all just sort of oozes out of him like breathing.
 Be on the lookout for this up and comer!”

 — Brent Rader (Producer, Band Leader for Joe Nichols)

 After opening for iconic artist such as Sheryl Crow and selling out venues under his own name, Patrick Carpenter's artist campaign has hit the ground running faster than he could believe in 2018.
-A top 5 album "Friday Night Hallelujah," has catapulted a fast paced solo career.
-A disciple of 80's rock and a student of traditional country, Patrick has found his voice through sonic arena rock undertones combined with anthemic melodies of traditional country.
-His upcoming 2021 album, "Chasing Me," (debuting June 18th) features more of the country music he was raised on.
-His 2020 single "Meet Mama" features Jenee Fleanor (2019,2020 CMA Musician of the Year) on fiddle as Carpenter is heading back to the more traditional center of the country music genre while his single Bottle Time features ACM winning musician Mike Johnson (Reba McEntire, Brad Paisley) on pedal steel.
-Carpenter released 5 new tracks during the Coronavirus pandemic while working on his sophomore album, leading Carpenter to surpass over 1 Million streams of his first album and 2 Million worldwide.
+A top 5 album "Friday Night Hallelujah" catapulted a fast paced solo career.
+A disciple of 80's rock and a student of traditional country, Patrick has found his voice through sonic, arena rock undertones combined with anthemic melodies of traditional country.
+His 2021 album, "Chasing Me," debuted at #1 on the iTunes Singer/Songwriter charts.
+His single "Meet Mama" features Jenee Fleanor (2019,2020 CMA Musician of the Year) on fiddle as Carpenter is heading back to the more traditional center of the country music genre while his single Bottle Time features ACM winning musician Mike Johnson (Reba McEntire, Brad Paisley) on pedal steel.
+Carpenter released 5 new tracks during the Coronavirus pandemic while working on his sophomore album, leading Carpenter to surpass over 1 Million streams of his first album and 2 Million worldwide as of 2021.

 Patrick Carpenter Discography